on-site / version #1/ No. 9 Karaoke Bar

-Join us at No.9 Karaoke on Thursday 30 April for the first iteration of on-site.
+Join us at No.9 Karaoke on Thursday 30 April for the first iteration of on-site / a new series of site-specific art experiences that present unexpected encounters in non-traditional public spaces.

 Where: No. 9 Karaoke, Shop 5/36-48 Wright St, Adelaide